EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

 Meaning of the keywords:
 - `formation <name>`: Begins a new definition for a formation with name `<name>`.
-- `symmetry [x] [y]`: Indicates if a formation should be considered symmetric.
-Symmetric formations allow for nicer and more desired behaviour on turns.
+- `flippable [x] [y]`: Indicates if a formation can be mirrored/flipped along axises through the center and still be considered the same valid formation.
-   - `x`: Indicates that a formation can be mirrored along the x(/horizontal/transverse)-axis and still be the same formation.
+   - `x`: Indicates that a formation can be flipped/mirrored along the x(/horizontal/transverse)-axis and still be the same valid formation.
-   - `y`: Indicates that a formation can be mirrored along the y(/vertical/longitudinal)-axis and still be the same formation.
+   - `y`: Indicates that a formation can be flipped/mirrored along the y(/vertical/longitudinal)-axis and still be the same valid formation.
+   - Example: A delta (triangular) formation would have longitudinal symmetry, it can be flipped/mirrored along the longitudinal axis (`flippable y`) and would still be roughly the same shape.
+- `rotatable <angle#>`: Indicates if a formation can be rotated and still be the same valid formation. (angle is in rage of 0 to 360 degrees)
-   - `rotational <nr#>`: Indicates rotational symmetry (nr is in range 0 to 360).
-Rotational symetric formations don't need to turn fully to become aligned with the leadship/reference again.
+   - Rotatable formations don't need to turn fully to become aligned with the leadship/reference again.
+This allows for nicer, more desired and more elegant behavior when the lead ship makes large changes in heading/velocity.
-   - Example: A delta (triangluar) formation would have a 120 degrees rotational symmetry.
+   - Example: A delta (triangluar) formation around the lead-ship would have a 120 degrees rotational symmetry and be set to 120 degrees rotatable.
 It can turn 120 degrees and still have roughly the same shape as when turning 0 degrees.
-   - Example: A delta (triangular) formation would also have longitudinal symmetry, it can be mirrored along the longitudinal axis and would still be roughly the same shape.
-   - Mirror, flip and rotate actions are all around the center of the formation, so only symmetric properties around the center should be considered.
-   - Example: A delta-tailing (triangle behind the flagship) formation should only be considered `transverse` symmetric.
+   - Example: A delta-tailing (triangle behind the flagship) formation should however only be considered `transverse` symmetric, since most players would like the tailing formations to only be behind them.
+   - Example: A formation that "writes text by forming letters and words" could be rotatable for 1 degree or less, basically causing the heading/velocity of the lead ship to be ignored and ships just staying in the "text positions".
 - `line`: Begins a line.
    - `start [polar] <x#> <y#>` The location where to start a line within a formation.
 (The default value is x=0 and y=0.)
       - x and y give the coordinate in carthesian coordinates in pixels.